Nickenn/project-exam-2-nicholas-avery/README.md

 ## Description

-This was an exam from Noroff school of technology and digital media, second year last semester:

-In this project we were tasked to create a accommodation booking site for a fictional company called Holidaze.
+In this project I was tasked to create a accommodation booking site for a fictional company called Holidaze.
 The customer-facing side of the application requires a user-friendly interface that is easy to use.
 While the adming-facing side lets users register, book venues and manage their own venues and bookings.

 All API functionality is managed by an existing application.
 This project only covers the front-end application for the API.